Plant reproduction: Bryophytes

+Algae

+Sexual reproduction in the multicellular facultatively sexual green alga Volvox carteri is induced by oxidative stress.
+A two-fold increase in cellular reactive oxygen species (associated with oxidative stress) activates the V. carteri genes needed for sexual reproduction.
+Exposure to antioxidants inhibits the induction of sex in V. carteri.
+It was proposed on the basis of these observations that sexual reproduction emerged in V. carteri evolution as an adaptive response to oxidative stress and the DNA damage induced by reactive oxygen species.
+Oxidative stress induced DNA damage may be repaired during the meiotic event associated with germination of the zygospore and the start of a new generation.

-Dispersal and Offspring Care
+Dispersal and offspring care

-One of the outcomes of plant reproduction is the generation of seeds, spores, gemmae and other vegetative organs that allow plants to move to new locations or new habitats.
+One of the outcomes of plant reproduction is the generation of seeds, spores, and fruits that allow plants to move to new locations or new habitats.

 Plants do not have nervous systems or any will for their actions.
-Even so, scientists are able to observe mechanisms that help their “children” thrive as they grow.
+Even so, scientists are able to observe mechanisms that help their offspring thrive as they grow.
 All organisms have mechanisms to increase survival in offspring.

-Offspring care is observed in the Mammillaria Hernandezii, a small cactus found in Mexico.
+Offspring care is observed in the Mammillaria hernandezii, a small cactus found in Mexico.
 A cactus is a type of succulent, meaning it retains water when it is available for future droughts.
-The M. Hernandezii also stores a portion of its seeds in its stem, and releases the rest to grow.
+M. hernandezii also stores a portion of its seeds in its stem, and releases the rest to grow.
 This can be advantageous for many reasons.
 By delaying the release of some of its seeds, the cactus can protect these from potential threats from insects, herbivores, or mold caused by micro-organisms.
-In a study reported by Bianca Santini, a PhD student at the University of Sheffield, they found that in the presence of adequate water in the environment causes the M. Hernandezii to release more seeds to allow for germination.
+A study found that the presence of adequate water in the environment causes M. Hernandezii to release more seeds to allow for germination.
 The plant was able to perceive a water potential gradient in the surroundings, and act by giving its seeds a better chance in this preferable environment.
-This is an evolutionary strategy to acquire a higher chance of offspring survival.
+This evolutionary strategy gives a better potential outcome for seed germination.

-There are similar reproductive strategies found in both mammals and plants.
-A divergence between the two is that in harsh environmental conditions, mammals produce fewer and larger offspring, whereas plants produce more seeds.
-In a habitat, survival strategies can be observed in every organism, especially plants.
-Plants have evolved to ensure a greater survival rate in their offspring.
-Although they do this without forethought, many plants have been shown to contribute to their offspring survival.